faster-cpython/benchmarking-public/results/bm-20230705-3.13.0a0-3346d48/bm-20230705-linux-x86_64-brandtbucher-justin-3.13.0a0-3346d48-vs-base.md

 | Geometric mean           | (ref)                                                                 | 1.02x slower                                                  |

 Benchmark hidden because not significant (14): xml_etree_parse, tornado_http, xml_etree_process, richards, bench_mp_pool, docutils, mdp, scimark_monte_carlo, asyncio_tcp, xml_etree_iterparse, async_tree_none, chaos, async_tree_memoization, async_tree_cpu_io_mixed

+# HPT report

+- Reliability score: 99.92% likely to be slow
+- 90% likely to have a slowdown of 1.00x
+- 95% likely to have a slowdown of 1.00x
+- 99% likely to have a slowdown of 1.00x